 - Location: Beaver Creek and Stark Street crossing, just west of Troutdale Road.
 See map for project area.

-This project will replace the undersized culvert and fish ladder on the north side at the SE Stark Street crossing of Beaver Creek.
-It will be replaced with a channel-spanning open bottom culvert that restores the natural streambed and allows for fish passage.
-The new culvert will be 150 feet long, designed for a future project that will widen SE Stark Street to four lanes, with sidewalks and bike lanes.
+This project replaced an undersized culvert and fish ladder on the north side at the SE Stark Street crossing of Beaver Creek.
+It was replaced with a channel-spanning open bottom culvert that restored the natural streambed and allows for fish passage.
+The new culvert is 150 feet long, designed for a future project that will widen SE Stark Street to four lanes, with sidewalks and bike lanes.
 The cost of the contract for the culvert replacement is approximately $2.1 million.

-A 500-foot long section of Stark Street will be closed for about four months during construction.
-The closure began on June 23, 2017.
-There is a detour around the work zone using Cochran Road.
-All businesses in the area and all the driveways to Mt.
-Hood Community College will remain open during the road closure.
+A 500-foot long section of Stark Street was closed for nearly four months during construction.
+The closure began on June 23, 2017 and ended the afternoon of October 20, 2017.
+The vehicle detour for motor vehicles (except large trucks) used Cochran Road.
+Access to businesses in the area and all the driveways to Mt.
+Hood Community College remained open during the road closure.

-Below is the vehicle detour to be used during the road closure.
-This detour will use Cochran Road, Kane Drive and Troutdale Road.
-TriMet's bus route 80-Kane/Troutdale Road will use this detour route.
+Below is the vehicle detour used during the road closure.
+The detour used Cochran Road, Kane Drive and Troutdale Road.
+TriMet's bus route 80-Kane/Troutdale Road used this detour route.

-Below is the bicycle and pedestrian detour to be used during road closure.
-This detour will use Corbeth Lane and Troutdale Road.
-Please note that Corbeth Lane is closed to through traffic at SW 27th Way to reduce cut through traffic in this residential area.
+Below is the bicycle and pedestrian detour used during road closure.
+This detour used Corbeth Lane and Troutdale Road.
+Corbeth Lane was closed to through traffic at SW 27th Way to reduce cut through traffic in this residential area.

-Trucks longer than 40 feet should use Division St./Division Drive between Troutdale Road and Kane Road.
+Trucks longer than 40 feet used Division St./Division Drive between Troutdale Road and Kane Road.

 An outreach event was held on May 20, 2017 at Skyland Pub.
 The meeting included this staff presentation on the project.